openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

             dbquery.setQueryParameters(map)

 #### JDBC

-Parameters are set using `:parameterName`
+Parameters are set using `:parameterName`.
 Using the previous example (at simplest case) you change the `time >= current_date - 1` for `time >= current_date - :days`

 Create a rule that is fired